 - Candidate must hold a junior faculty appointment at a research-based academic medical center; a candidate holding a military service position is also eligible.

 - Only one application per surgical department will be accepted.

 - Candidate must have received peer-reviewed funding such as a K-series award from the National Institutes of Health (NIH), Veterans Administration, National Science Foundation, or U.S. Department of Defense merit review to support their research effort.

 - Nominees must submit a one-page essay to the committee explaining why they should be considered for the award and describing the importance of their past and present research.

 - Nomination documentation must include an NIH-formatted biographical sketch and copies of the candidate’s three most significant publications.

 - Nomination documentation must include a letter of recommendation from the nominee’s department chair.
 Up to three additional letters of recommendation will be accepted.

-Surgeons who are at the “tipping point” of their research careers with a track record indicative of early promise and potential (such as a degree program in research or K-award) will receive special consideration.
-Surgeon-scientists who are well-established (such as recipients of NIH R01 grants) are not eligible.
+Surgeons who are at the “tipping point” of their research careers with a track record indicative of early promise and potential (such as a degree program in research or K-series award) will receive special consideration.
+Surgeon-scientists who are well established (for example, recipients of NIH research project grants) are not eligible.